-Level of impact2 Source of Scenario Туре Climate change factor Impact on the Group of impact 1 2030 2050 information, etc. (1) Introduction of the carbon tax Increase in taxation such as instituting a carbon tax (taxed according to CO2 emissions from business activities) Medium / Long 10 - Key hypothesis no. 1 (2) Emissions controls Increase in cost to buy credits for CO2 emissions (emissions quotas) that fail to reduce enough volume Medium / Long - 2 Key hypotheses nos.
-2 to 4 Policies and legal restrictions legal energy (renewable energy or other reasons Short / Long 0.3 0.4 Key hypotheses nos.
-5 and 6 1.5°C (4) Obligation to disclose information Increase in costs to comply with expanded obligations to disclose information related to greenhouse gas emissions Short / Long 1 1 Increase in labor and other expenses due to the increase in staff size (Transition risks) (5) Surging raw materials prices Increased cost of stocking materials made from natural resources Short / Long - - Not calculated , Markets and technologies (6) Progress in energy saving and renewable energy technologies Decline in earnings due to restrictions on the reception of orders because of an engineer shortage •• •• Key hypothesis no. 7 Donutation (7) Changing customer preferences Preferences shift toward companies that have done more for the environment, and declining sales for those who miss this trend due to business relationships being severed or losing market share to other companies Short / Long - - Not calculated Reputation (8) Stakeholder assessments Business value (stock price) falls due to negative assessments of measures against climate change (insufficient information disclosures, failure to reach CO2 emissions targets, etc.), making it harder to raise funds and secure human resources Short / Long - - Not calculated 4°C (Physical Acute (9) Intensification of extreme weather Emerging risk of flood damage to residential and other buildings as well as the commensurate increase in damage insurance premiums, worsening work environments Supply chain disruptions due to intensified weather, interruptions to procurement and deliveries, lost chances to make proposals to customers or receive orders from them Medium / Long 7 19 Key hypothesis no. 8 The estimated impact is calculated based on the book value of buildings excluding the amounts covered by flood insurance at bases in Japan risks) Chronic (10) Temperature rise Worsening labor shortages in construction due to increased health risks (heatstroke, etc.) and worsening work environments at outdoor construction sites Lower work efficiency, delayed completion of construction, and increased cost of provisions due to heat stress Medium / Long 8 11 Key hypothesis no. 9
+Timeline of impact Level of impact2 Source of information, etc. Scenario Туре Climate change factor Impact on the Group 2030 2050 (1) Introduction of the carbon tax Increase in taxation such as instituting a carbon tax (taxed according to CO2 emissions from business activities) Medium / Long 8 0 Key hypothesis no. 1 (2) Emissions controls Increase in cost to buy credits for CO2 emissions (emissions quotas) that fail to reduce enough volume Medium / Long 0 2 Key hypotheses nos.
+2 to 4 Policies and legal restrictions (3) CO2 reduction cost Soar renewable energy certificate purchase price Short / Long • 1 2 Key hypotheses no. 5 1.5°C (4) Obligation to Increase in costs to comply with expanded obligations to disclose inform Increase in costs to comply with expanded obligations to disclose information related to greenhouse gas emissions Short / Long 1 1 Increase in labor and other expenses due to the increase in staff size (Transition risks) (5) Surging raw materials prices Increased cost of stocking materials made from natural resources Short / Long - - Not calculated , Markets and technologies (6) Progress in energy saving and renewable energy technologies Decline in earnings due to restrictions on the reception of orders because of an engineer shortage Short / Long 14 9 5 Key hypothesis no. 6 Reputation (7) Changing customer preferences Preferences shift toward companies that have done more for the environment, and declining sales for those who miss this trend due to business relationships being severed or losing market share to other companies Short / Long - - Not calculated (8) Stakeholder assessments Business value (stock price) falls due to negative assessments of measures against climate change (insufficient information disclosures, failure to reach CO2 emissions targets, etc.), making it harder to raise funds and secure human resources Short / Long - - Not calculated 4°C (Physical Acute (9) Intensification of extreme weather Emerging risk of flood damage to residential and other buildings as well as the commensurate increase in damage insurance premiums, worsening work environments Supply chain disruptions due to intensified weather, interruptions to procurement and deliveries, lost chances to make proposals to customers or receive orders from them 7 19 Key hypothesis no. 7 The estimated impact is calculated based on the book value of buildings excluding the amounts covered by flood insurance at bases in Japan risks) Chronic (10) Temperature rise Worsening labor shortages in construction due to increased health risks (heatstroke, etc.) and worsening work environments at outdoor construction sites Lower work efficiency, delayed completion of construction, and increased cost of provisions due to heat stress Medium / Long 12 16 Key hypothesis no. 8